totminaekaterina/Image-match-search/README.md

 ![wardrobe_rank](https://github.com/totminaekaterina/Image-match-search/blob/main/imgs/wardrobe_rank.png)

-**As a resul**, the second approach permits the assessment of the degree to which the image corresponds to any of the classes, as well as the measurement of the accuracy of this correspondence.
+**As a result**, the second approach permits the assessment of the degree to which the image corresponds to any of the classes, as well as the measurement of the accuracy of this correspondence.
 It employs a matching method based on cosine similarity, in contrast to the previous approach, which utilised the nearest neighbour method with cosine distance.

 ## 2nd Iteration